How office owners can keep their spaces competitive after COVID-19

 Let's start by considering why employees would spend more time at home.
 Perhaps their employers begin trimming down on space as leases come up for renewal, but the reasons for wanting to stay home may be more personal as well.
 Commuting can take a lot of time and money, so some employees may want to skip it entirely.
 Working in the office can be distracting or plain and simple unpleasant, particularly for certain personality types.
 And some people who may have families or even animals to look out for may want to maximize their time at home to be with their loved ones.

-On the other hand, there are plenty of reasons for why people would still want to go into the office post-COVID-19.
-Plenty of employees simply prefer it to being at home all day long, due to the social aspects and variety from home life the office can provide.
+On the other hand, there are plenty of reasons why people would still want to go into the office post-COVID-19.
+Plenty of employees simply prefer it to be at home all day long, due to the social aspects and variety from home life the office can provide.
 And working from home is associated with less motivation amongst employees.

 There are more significant reasons for businesses to want to keep the office, too.
 While video conferencing, and soon enough VR, is making it easy to collaborate, for many projects there is still no substitute for in-person teamwork.
 If you're working on something that is extremely visual, for instance, being able to share a computer screen can be helpful.
 Simply being able to sit down in a conference room can be a lot easier than having to deal with getting everyone on Zoom, and for businesses that have a lot of sales activity, the office can be great for meetings, too.